MicrosoftDocs/customer-insights/ci-docs/review-unification.md

 The unification algorithm takes some time to complete and you can't change the configuration until it completes.

-## Review the results of data unification
+## View the results of data unification

 After unification, the **Data** > **Unify** page shows the number of unified customer profiles (or account profiles for B-to-B).
 The results of each step in the unification process display on each tile.
 For example, **Source fields** shows the number of mapped attributes (fields) and **Duplicate records** shows the number of duplicate records found.